borntofrappe/the-nature-of-code/README.md

 _Please note:_

-- the demo re-introduces vectors to update the angle of the `Mover` entity in the `x` and `y` dimension
+- the demo re-introduces vectors to update the angle of the `Oscillator` entity in the `x` and `y` dimension